A Beginners Guide to Growing Old Disgracefully

 What does ageing gracefully look like?

-During my Internet search, I found it tended to cover how you look, and how you behave.
+During my Internet search, I found it covered how you look, and how you behave.
 Attitude didn’t come into it at all.

 How you look

 There are so many conflicting ideas.
-I can’t decide whether it means staying looking young as long as possible or letting nature take its course.
+I can’t decide whether it means young looking as long as possible or letting nature take its course.

 According to The Lady, women over 50 should not be wearing miniskirts, skyscraper heels, false eyelashes, fake tan, leather trousers, baseball caps or glitter of any sort.
 Oh, and being wrinkle-free in your 50s and 60s is most important.
-Although this article is sponsored by Nurture Replenish Skincare so they would say that wouldn’t they.
+Although, Nurture Replenish Skincare sponsors this article, so they would naturally express that sentiment.

 In fact, there are so many articles about what you should look like after 40, 50or 60, that somebody must think this is very important.
 There are rules about how long your hair should be and how much, if any, makeup you should wear.
-How long your skirts or dress should be, how tight your trousers.
-Even the sort of underwear you should wear – no thongs obviously.
+How long your skirts or dress should be, how tight your trousers are.
+Even the sort of underwear you should wear - no thongs, obviously.
 Apparently, there is even an age after which women shouldn’t wear jeans!

 How you act